 - Downshift the report and information gathering cost that comes with financial transactions;

 - Enhance market transparency.
-Sharing of international financial transaction allows to detect financial fraud.
+Sharing of international financial transactions allows detecting financial fraud.

 How to verify LEI

-To confirm that company is a legitimate party for transaction, it’s legal entity identifier number check can be performed in two basic ways: manually or automatically.
-Although, the time that each of these verification methods require varies greatly (a couple of days by human vs a couple of minutes by a machine), the essential algorithm stays the same:
+To confirm that company is a legitimate party for a transaction, its legal entity identifier number check can be performed in two basic ways: manually or automatically.
+Although, the time that each of these verification methods requires varies greatly (a couple of days by human vs a couple of minutes by a machine), the essential algorithm stays the same: